-Whale sharks: Tour operators and guides, boatmen, kayakers and fishermen
+6.2.2Whale sharks: Tour operators and guides, boatmen, kayakers and fishermen

-- Local recreational boat owners who wish to interact with whale sharks (not for money or reward) must first attend a briefing by ENRD on interaction guidelines and will be responsible for providing interaction information to ENRD post interaction.
-ENRD will provide leaflets containing interaction guidelines and will offer a training session at the start of each whale shark season for local recreational boat owners who may wish to interact with whale sharks during that season. - 2.
+1. Local recreational boat owners who wish to interact with whale sharks (not for money or reward) must first attend a briefing by ENRP on interaction guidelines and will be responsible for providing interaction information to ENRP post interaction.
+ENRP will provide leaflets containing interaction guidelines and will offer a training session at the start of each whale shark

+- season for local recreational boat owners who may wish to interact with whale sharks during that season. - 2.
 Non local/visiting vessels e.g. yachts etc. are prohibited to interact with whale sharks unless they are accompanied by a locally accredited tour operator. - 3.
 All boats should approach whale sharks at idle speed or no more than 2 knots/hour, and remain at least 15m away from the animal(s).
 Vessels should not block the path of the whale shark.
 Snorkelers should be dropped into water 15m from the whale shark/s. - 4.
-A total interaction time of 45 minutes is permitted with one or more (an aggregation) whale sharks. - 5.
-A maximum TWO vessels in total are allowed within the proximity of one or more (an aggregation) whale sharks on first come basis (this includes commercial and recreational vessels). - 6.
-At any one time only 8 snorkelers are permitted in the water with one or more (an aggregation) whale sharks.
-Tour vessels must display an A (Alpha) flag whilst snorkelers are in the water. - 7.
+A total interaction time of 45 minutes is permitted with one or more (an aggregation) whale shark(s). - 5.
+Each accredited tour operator is permitted to conduct TWO whale shark trips in a 24 hour period, with a trip being defined as one attempted boat interaction. - 6.
+A maximum TWO vessels in total are allowed within the proximity of one or more (an aggregation) whale shark(s) on first come basis (this includes commercial and recreational vessels). - 7.
+At any one time only EIGHT snorkelers are permitted in the water with one or more (an aggregation) whale shark(s).
+Tour vessels must display an A (Alpha) flag whilst snorkelers are in the water. - 8.
 To avoid harassing the sharks and to maximize safety of the snorkelers, boats and kayaks should keep a distance of 30m away from each other during a whale shark tour.

-Whale sharks: Snorkelers and Free Divers
+6.2.3 Whale sharks: Snorkelers and Free Divers

-- 1. Snorkelers and free divers are to ensure that they receive a whale shark interaction briefing from their accredited whale shark tour operator and/or ENRD and adhere to the guidelines given. - 2.
+- 1. Snorkelers and free divers are to ensure that they receive a whale shark interaction briefing from their accredited whale shark tour operator and/or ENRP and adhere to the guidelines given. - 2.
 All persons are to remain a minimum of 3m swimming distance away from the whale sharks, and a minimum of 4m away from the whale shark tail, and must remain at the side of the whale shark only. - 3.
-All persons in the water are to remain at the side of the whale shark do not deliberately block the whale sharks path. - 4.
+All persons in the water are to remain at the side of the whale shark Do not deliberately block the whale sharks path. - 4.
 Keep disturbance to a minimum.
 Entry and exit into the water should be done in a quiet manner to keep disturbance to a minimum i.e. no screaming, shouting. - 5.
 Snorkelers must follow the instructions of the tour operator, including all safety instructions and must return to the vessel when instructed.

-Whale sharks: SCUBA divers
+6.2.4 Whale sharks: SCUBA divers